 What will your child learn in our subject?

 In Key Stage 3 students will learn to describe themselves, their families and their interests.
 They will write letters to German pen-pals to try out their knowledge.
 They will learn to talk in German about their school and compare a typical school day to a German one.
 They will learn to describe their town and talk about their holidays.
-After three years in Key Stage 3 students will be able to talk about a whole range of subjects and use tenses, give opinions and formulate longer sentences with connectives.
+After two years in Key Stage 3 students will be able to talk about a whole range of subjects and use tenses, give opinions and formulate longer sentences with connectives.

 In Modern Foreign Languages our greatest success is the feeling of achievement when students can make themselves understood in a different language, especially when they can go from learning single words to being able to write a whole page in one year.